zhinst/labone-python/README.md

     the master version can be installed.

 First, install the latest pycapnp master version
-(if you have already installed pycapnp, please uninstall it first)

 ```bash
 pip install --upgrade --force-reinstall -i https://docs.zhinst.com/pypi/ pycapnp
 ```

-Then install the labone package
+Then install the labone package.

+Warning:
+    Since this package has not been released on pypi yet, it has to be installed directly from github.
+This requires the `packaging` package to be installed.
+    (`pip install packaging`)

 ```bash
 pip install git+https://github.com/zhinst/labone-python@main